-At first, she was a bit “on the wild side” and a little “testy” with her captors.
-However, they gave her shots, clipped her hair short with scissors, bathed her, clipped her nails, spayed her, inserted an identity chip under her skin, and gave her a new name: “Brunhilda” (or just “Hildy“).
-To this day, she still continues to be a little “testy” with strangers (especially men), but she’s usually okay with women, and she seems to love children.
+At first, “Frizz” was a bit “on the wild side” and a little “testy” with her captors.
+However, they gave her shots, fed her, clipped her hair short with scissors, bathed her, clipped her nails, spayed her, inserted an identity chip under her skin, and gave her a new name: “Brunhilda“ (or just “Hildy“).
+To this day, she still continues to be a little “testy” with strangers (especially men), but she’s usually okay with women, and she seems to love children (who doesn’t?).
 In addition, she loves our family and we love her dearly.
 Oh, and we gave her a new name, “Missy.”
-(The name was derived from my daughter Melissa’s name.
-Melissa was instrumental in picking me up from my despair after the sudden and traumatic death of my sweet little dog, Riley.
-She understood my pain and sorrow; so one day, Melissa came to me and said: “Dad, come with me.
-We’re going to find you a dog!”
-That was the day Melissa found our little Missy; and, “…rescued me” from sadness.)

 As with most animals, horses are instinctive creatures.
 They have fears about danger and self-preservation; so, they are always on the alert.
 Most animals can be divided into two broad categories: Prey or Predator.
 Horses are “prey” animals and are ready to bolt at the first sign of potential threat or danger.
 So, in working with these wonderful creatures, we must first gain and always retail their trust.
 They need to know who/what we are: friend or threat.
 Once they know and begin to trust us, we can begin developing our relationship (or companionship).